Davis and White ready to excel

 INTENSE RIVALRY

-However, 2010 Vancouver silver medallist White said: "We are not dreading it.
+However, 2010 Vancouver silver medalist White said: "We are not dreading it.
 Trying to be the first Americans to win (ice dance gold at) worlds was a good lesson.

 "Derek is clearly a genius at what he does and being able to experience first hand his creativity… was really a treat," said the 26-year-old White, who linked up with Davis 17 years ago while still trying his luck as a single skater.